Today, a closer look at scientific knowledge. The

 safeguards against imposing what we want to be

-true.
+true upon what is true.
 It gives to engineers a vast toolkit for

 getting things done.